 Do you really need to create a brand for your business and is it important?
 I see this debate on many forums, on multiple platforms and those discussions often get extremely heated.
-I have had a lot of intense exchanges with graphic designers and marketers resulting in a plethora of diverse responses and views.
+I have had a lot of intense exchanges with and marketers resulting in a plethora of diverse responses and views.

 Before stating my beliefs, please understand that it’s MY personal opinion and based on MY experience.

 I am seeing multiple companies that are succeeding without any branding whatsoever.
 There has been much commentary, many articles expounding on the subject and books written on this topic including; “No Logo: Taking Aim at the Brand Bullies”.

 You probably have a brother, a sister, an uncle or a close friend working in a company with multiple employees at a big distribution center and neither you nor the general public actually have an idea about what they do or produce.

 With the rise of the Internet and social media, many individuals have been able to personally brand them selves, but that comes with some important questions.
 What does your brand say about you?
 Why are you choosing a certain brand to be your “public” face?
 Is your brand helping or hurting you?